 We begin with a bit of background: in 1994 three scientists come into a previously unexplored cave.
 Within it, a miraculous discovery: the earliest cave paintings ever discovered, brilliantly preserved, along with fossilized remains and footprints of long-lost animals.
 The cave itself is highly restricted: it is not open to the public and Herzog and his crew were highly restricted in how they filmed.
-They could only film for four hours a day, could not depart from an established, narrow walkway, and had to wear special clothing.
-All this with only four to do the filming (that's including Herzog himself) and were watched at all times.
+They could only film for four hours a day, could not depart from an established, narrow walkway, had to wear special clothing and the crew was watched at all times.

 If there is one simply extraordinary line in Cave of Forgotten Dreams, it's spoken by Herzog in his distinctly soft, Teutonic accent, it's this one when mentioning the Willendorf Venus:

 "There seems to have existed a visual convention extending all the way beyond Baywatch".

 One wouldn't have even imagined Herzog would even have heard of Baywatch, let alone know what it was best known for.
 Then again, he is German and Baywatch star David Hasselhoff is a big star there.